-There are various treatments and remedies you can use to help with the symptoms of endometriosis.
+There are various natural treatments and remedies you can use to help with the symptoms of endometriosis.
 Some of the remedies have proved very successful and many women with endometriosis are seeing improvements that go beyond just helping with their symptoms.

 Acupuncture is part of Traditional Chinese Medicine and has been practised in China for thousands of years, but became widely known in the West only in the 1970s, when its use as an anaesthetic received sensational press coverage.